-The tuition and fees charge for all students registering for graduate work is currently \$41,409 per academic year, payable at the beginning of each term, fall (9/30/13), winter (1/6/14), and spring (3/31/14).
+The tuition and fees charge for all students registering for graduate work is currently \$43,230 per academic year, payable at the beginning of each term, fall (9/29/14), winter (1/5/15), and spring (3/30/15).
 Graduate students who cannot devote full time to their studies are allowed to register only under special circumstances.
-Students desiring permission to register for fewer than 36 units must therefore petition on the form available from the Graduate Studies Office.
+Students desiring permission to register for fewer than 36 units must therefore petition the dean of graduate studies for an underload.